sidsomani2005/Manimator/README.md

 ## Demo

-Check out the [Manimator Presentation](https://docs.google.com/presentation/d/1kKHwTysdc_za9s9smppxgI1k6ehdxDerMtCpQhOnhUQ/edit?usp=sharing) for a detailed overview and demo of Manimator's capabilities.
+Check out the [Manimator Demo]() for a detailed overview and demo of Manimator's capabilities.

 ## Contributing